sporkd/mongoid-metastamp/README.md

 good_old_days = Day.where("timestamp.time" => { '$lt' => 20.years.ago })
 ```

-For now, the other meta-fields need to be queried using the longer syntax:
+For now, the other meta-fields need to be queried using the full syntax:

 ```ruby
 hump_days = Day.where("timestamp.wday" => 5)